 Confidential Management Advisors’ premier service is investment supervisory.
 It also offers financial planning through what it terms “Personal Resource Management (PRM) Executive Summary & Guidebook” reports.
 These analyze your personal financial situation and forecast how difficult it could be for you to reach your long-term goals.

-Confidential Management Advisors Investment Philosophy
+Confidential Management Advisors Investment Strategy

 The firm typically advises clients on equity securities, exchange-traded funds (ETFs), mutual funds, corporate debt securities, commercial paper, certificates of deposit (CDs), municipal securities, investment company securities, U.S. government securities and more.
 When determining how to allocate across asset classes, the firm tailors its approach to each client’s goals, timeline and risk tolerance.